 Before you can volunteer at KOOP, you will need to attend a volunteer orientation.
 We hold orientations once a month on the fourth Tuesday at 6:00pm at the studio.
 Please contact the Volunteer Coordinator if you are interested or for more information.

-The next Volunteer Orientation will be on Tuesday, March 28, 2017.
+The next Volunteer Orientation dates for 2017 will be:

 Step 2 – Volunteering Opportunities and Station Events